smrkem/stockdata/docs/chapter_1/readme.md

     if request.method == 'POST':
         stock = stockdata["AETI"]
         if stock is None:
-            errors.append("Could not find any stock for symbol: 'INVALID'") return render_template('index.html', stock=stock, errors=errors)
+            errors.append("Could not find any stock for symbol: 'not-valid'") return render_template('index.html', stock=stock, errors=errors)
 ```
 but the error test is still failing:
 ```
-AssertionError: Lists differ: [] != ["Could not find any stock for symbol: 'INVALID'"]
+AssertionError: Lists differ: [] != ["Could not find any stock for symbol: 'not-valid'"]
 ```
 since of course the lookup is still hardcoded in and always passes.
 Looking back at the `index.html` template, I named the
 input `symbol` (and the id `in_symbol` - the 'in_' denoting an input - which was a friggin' guess.
 It might be a good idea to